neubig/pgibbs/README.md

                             //  number of iterations, when set equal to the number of
                             //  iterations, MH will not be performed

+One thing to note here is that if you are using "-sampmeth block", "-blocksize" should be larger than "-threads", maybe 4 times larger (see the paper for details).

-For word segmentation only:
+There are also additional options for word segmentation only:

     -n 2                    // The n-gram size of the model

-For HMM only:
+Or for the HMM only:

     -classes 30             // The number of classes in the model